-It’s very frustrating to fall sick overseas, and miss out on the places you could have visited if you were healthy.
+It’s very frustrating to fall sick overseas, and miss out on the places you could have visited happily if you were healthy.
 I’ve fallen sick in Barcelona and Tokyo at least.
 And then come home and have to see my doctor to treat the ‘unwelcome friends‘ I brought back from overseas.

-Tips for staying healthy for your trip to a cold country
+Tips for staying healthy for your trip to a cold country!

 Ps: This post’s tips are from my personal experiences at low temperatures above zero degrees.